Archive d’étiquettes pour : Lomé 5

 Facebook:https://www.facebook.com/fomecaf

-As for stakeholders in Central and East African countries, they are reminded that seminars are being prepared and that very soon they too will have the opportunity to host the Forum.
+As for participants from Central and East African countries, they are reminded that seminars are being organized and that very soon, they too will have the opportunity to host the Forum’s sessions.

-Confident that your interest in the various initiatives led by FOMECAF remains strong and renewed, we wish each and every one of you all the best for the future.
+Confident that your interest in the various initiatives led by FOMECAF remains strong and continues to grow, we wish each and every one of you all the best for the future.

-See you soon for another uplifting and inspiring reunion!
+See you soon for a reunion that’s as uplifting and inspiring as ever!

-The Forum of Christian Media in French-speaking Africa (FOMECAF) and the Radio Réveil Association are jointly awarding the 2023 François SERGY Prize to photographer Koudousse Moustapha from Benin and radio promoter Rabiou Hamadou from Niger.
+The Francophone African Christian Media Forum (FOMECAF) and the Radio Réveil Association are jointly awarding the 2023 François SERGY Prize to photographer Koudousse Moustapha of Benin and radio broadcaster Rabiou Hamadou of Niger.

-On February 24, FOMECAF officials, in collaboration with the Franco-Swiss Association Radio Réveil, awarded an incentive prize to media specialists for the fourth time on the last day of the Lomé 5 seminar.
-This year, Koudousse Moustapha from Benin and Rabiou Hamadou from Niger won over the jury.
-The social impact of the former and the promotion of peace and "living together" by the latter are in line with the theme of the seminar that has just ended in Lomé, as well as the lessons taught by FOMECAF since 2019.
+On February 24, FOMECAF officials, in collaboration with the Franco-Swiss Association Radio Réveil, presented an encouragement award to media professionals for the fourth time on the final day of the Lomé 5 seminar.
+This year, Koudousse Moustapha of Benin and Rabiou Hamadou of Niger impressed the jury.
+The first’s focus on social impact and the second’s emphasis on promoting peace and “living together” align with the theme of the seminar that just concluded in Lomé, as well as with the teachings provided by FOMECAF since 2019.

-The François Sergy Prize honors participants in the Lomé seminars who have distinguished themselves by putting into practice the lessons learned during the five seminars organized since 2019 in the Togolese capital.
+The François Sergy Award honors participants in the Lomé seminars who have distinguished themselves through their application of the lessons learned during the five seminars held since 2019 in the Togolese capital.

 A radio personality from Maradi